Welfare reform: India

-India has taken substantial strides toward dramatically reforming its welfare architecture over the last five years especially, ranging from direct benefit transfers (DBT), Ayushman Bharat, income support (PM-Kisan), and the implementation of the 14th Finance Commission recommendations.
-However, crucial unanswered and hotly debated concerns regarding the welfare state's architecture lie under these changes.
+India has taken substantial strides toward dramatically reforming its welfare architecture over the last five years especially, ranging from direct benefit transfers (DBT), Ayushman Bharat, income support (PM-Kisan), and the implementation of the 14th Finance Commission recommendations; however, crucial unanswered and hotly debated concerns regarding the welfare state's architecture lie under these changes.
 The issues are concentrated on centralisation and the ability of different levels of government to deliver.
 The new government's welfare policy would inevitably have to address these issues, as well as the opportunities and threats they raise.
 The new government's ability to manage this complexity would decide its ability to provide high-quality public services to India's poorest citizens.
-But the trend of introducing welfare reforms has not been introduced lately as some schemes were brought into action since the 1960's.
+But the trend of introducing welfare reforms has not been introduced lately as some schemes were brought into action since the 1960s.
 Hence, giving an insight in India's historical background of welfare schemes is essential to form the base layer for further examples.